backstage/backstage/docs/auth/oauth2-proxy/provider.md

 +    SignInPage: props => <ProxiedSignInPage {...props} provider="oauth2Proxy" />,
 ```

-See the [Sign-In with Proxy Providers](../index.md#sign-in-with-proxy-providers) section for more information.
+See [Sign-In with Proxy Providers](../index.md#sign-in-with-proxy-providers) for pointers on how to set up the sign-in page to also work smoothly for local development.